cleverplatypus/tiny-form-validation/README.md

 # Tiny Form Validation

-A small utility class to handle validation of an object's properties using rules.
+A small utility class to handle validation of an object's properties using field rules.

 ## Installation